Logo

 Gravestone Doji

-The Gravestone Doji is the opposite of the dragonfly Doji.
+The Gravestone Doji candlestick is the opposite of the dragonfly Doji.
 It has a long upper wick and little to no lower wick, forming an inverted "T" shape.

 This occurs when the open, low, and close prices are near the session's low, indicating that buyers pushed prices higher but were ultimately overwhelmed by sellers.